Bradenton, Florida

 Bradenton (/ˈbreɪdəntən/ BRAY-dən-tən) is a city in and the county seat of Manatee County, Florida, United States.
-As of the 2020 census, the city's population is 55,698.
+The population was 55,698 at the 2020 census.
+It is a principal city in the Sarasota metropolitan area.

+Downtown Bradenton is along the Manatee River and includes the Bradenton Riverwalk and Bishop Museum of Science and Nature.
+To the south of Bradenton is Sarasota; beach communities on Anna Maria Island are to its west, and the Manatee River and Palmetto are to its north.

 History

 Late 18th and early 19th centuries

 A settlement established by Maroons or escaped slaves named Angola existed in Bradenton's present area starting in the late 1700s and ending in 1821.
 It is believed to been spread out between the Manatee River (then known as Oyster River) all the way to Sarasota Bay.
-The community is estimated to have had 600–750 residents in it.
+The community is estimated to have had 600–750 residents.
 Angola was a rather large maroon settlement as the Manatee River at that time was too shallow for US Navy vessels to navigate.
 The settlement was abandoned after the Creeks who were aligned with Andrew Jackson attacked Angola.

 When the United States annexed Florida in 1821, there were two known claimants of land in the vicinity of Bradenton but neither of them was confirmed by the US federal government.